medic/medic-docs/md/config/upgrade-0.3-to-0.4.md

 * Click the Settings button for Kujua Lite
 * Choose the App Settings Tab
-* Then the Export button
+* Then the Backup button

 The browser should download a JSON file, save this settings file for later.